University of Nebraska

 Spinal Concepts is a biotechnology company focused on spinal fixation products used in the treatment of spinal disorders, diseases, and injuries.
 The company was founded by Erin McGurk in 1996.

-Vysis is a genomic disease management company that focuses on developing, commercializing, and marketing clinical products essential for the evaluation and management of cancer, prenatal disorders, and other genetic diseases.
-The company specializes in detecting genetic abnormalities across the 46 human chromosomes, which are critical in understanding human diseases.
-Vysis holds a significant position in the market as the first company to receive FDA clearance for a genomic product utilizing fluorescence in situ hybridization (FISH).
-It currently offers four FDA-cleared clinical products and has a portfolio of over 240 research products available in the United States and Europe, supported by a global distribution network across 28 countries.
-The company operates more than 320 proprietary genetic workstations installed at 224 laboratories in 18 countries.
-Additionally, Vysis has a robust pipeline of nine clinical products under development, bolstered by collaborations with renowned medical research institutions such as the University of California, San Francisco, and the Mayo Clinic.
+Vysis is a genomic disease management company that develops, commercializes, and markets clinical products aimed at providing critical information for the evaluation and management of cancer, prenatal disorders, and other genetic diseases.
+The company is recognized for its pioneering role in obtaining FDA clearance for genomic products using fluorescence in situ hybridization (FISH).
+Vysis markets four FDA-cleared clinical products and distributes over 240 research products through its direct sales operations in the United States and Europe, supported by a worldwide distribution network encompassing 28 countries.
+The company has established a significant presence with over 320 proprietary genetic workstations installed in 224 laboratories across 18 countries.
+Additionally, Vysis has a robust pipeline of nine clinical products under development and continues to expand its offerings through collaborations with prominent medical research institutions, including the University of California, San Francisco, the Mayo Clinic, and St. Jude Children's Research Hospital.

 Abbott